PlummersSoftwareLLC/NightDriverStrip/README.md

 The images included in the installer are built using the current state of the source code in this repository.
 If there's anything you'd like to change in (the configuration of) the project you want to use, then it is time to move to the next stage.

+As the next stage will quite quickly require some knowledge of the structure of the application that is NightDriverStrip, this may be a good time to read the [Introduction to the NightDriverStrip codebase](./CODEBASE_INTRO.md).

 ## Device web UI and API

 On devices with WiFi, NightDriverStrip can start a webserver that hosts the web UI that is part of the project.
 It can be used to view and change what effect is running, and get live performance statistics of the device.